-Lift Share is short drama film starring Ana Ularu, (Siberia, Inferno, Emerald City) and Mark Rowley, (The Last Kingdom, Macbeth) and is directed by Berlinale award winning writer/director, Virginia Heath.
+Lift Share is a multi-award winning short drama film starring Ana Ularu, (Siberia, Inferno, Emerald City) and Mark Rowley, (The Last Kingdom, Macbeth) and is directed by Berlinale award winning writer/director, Virginia Heath.

-Lift Share is a Faction North Production, made with support from Creative Scotland, BFI, Scottish Film Talent Network, An Comhairle nan Eilean Siar (Western Isles Council) and Kolik Films.
+Lift Share is a Faction North Production, made with support from Screen Scotland, BFI, Scottish Film Talent Network, An Comhairle nan Eilean Siar (Western Isles Council) and Kolik Films.

-The film had its world premiere screening at the Edinburgh International Film Festival, June 2018.
-The emotionally compelling script is written by Director Virginia Heath and Editor Stella Heath Keir and this close inter-generational creative relationship is the driving force that gives Lift Share its unique artistic vision.
+The emotionally compelling, female driven script is written by Director Virginia Heath and Editor Stella Heath Keir and this close inter-generational creative relationship is the driving force that gives Lift Share its unique artistic vision.
 Cinematographer Julian Schwanitz captures the raw beauty of the Scottish Outer Hebrides to stunning visual effect.

 In Lift Share, two strangers meet through an online lift share website: a young Romanian woman, Marina, (Ana Ularu) in search of a child that was forcibly taken from her; and a Scottish musician, Murdoch (Mark Rowley), returning to the Isle of Harris to face up to the death of his violent, estranged father.
 As they drive the long miles from Edinburgh to the Outer Hebrides, the film moves between present and future time frames as each character imagines what they might do on arrival.